CA-G12/Ibtisam-Reddit/README.md

 ### About this site :heart:

-It's [reddit](https://www.reddit.com/) clone to demonstarte test what we have learned over the past eight weeks.
+It's [reddit](https://www.reddit.com/) clone to demonstarte and test what we have learned over the past eight weeks.

 ## User Stories :book: